What Is it?

 How Does It Work?

-A more structured and coordinated ECG system will provide relevant and timely support to individuals at different life stages – from the early schooling years and throughout one’s working life.
+The ECG system will provide relevant and timely support to individuals at different life stages – from the early schooling years and throughout one’s working life.

 Students from the publicly-funded universities can access career counselling services and preparation programmes that will help them identify and prepare for careers related to their strengths, interests and fields of study.
 These are provided by dedicated career services offices or centres on campus.